MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-protect-devices.md

 search.appverid:
 - BCS160
 - MET150
-description: "An overview for how to set up and secure managed devices"
+description: "An overview for how to set up and secure managed devices from security threats and cyberattacks.
+Implement cybersecurity defenses and endpoint protection through enrolling and onboarding all devices.
+Find out how to set up device policies and manage device groups."
 ---

 # Set up and secure managed devices